ubc-library-rc/dryad2dataverse/docs/api_reference.md

 ```

 Transfers metadata and data files from a
-Drayd installation to Dataverse installation.
+Dryad installation to Dataverse installation.

 <a name="dryad2dataverse.transfer.Transfer.__init__"></a>
 ##### \_\_init\_\_